 Continuous advising is the requirement for students to meet with either their focused area or major advisor to discuss courses before they are able to register for classes.
 This falls under the idea that students who receive advising are more successful in completing their degree and doing so in a logical and timely order that removes certain barriers that students might face through self-advising.
 Continuous advising helps eliminate mistakenly taking the wrong courses or extra classes that are not necessary.
 Making sure that students can sign up for a certain class within a specific term and managing a students schedule to best fit their needs.

 Student Responsibilities include:

-New students, undeclared, Liberal Arts majors, and non-degree seeking students should contact the Advising Center.
-Students are seen on first come, first serve basis.
-Current students will be directed to contact their major advisor.
+New students, undeclared, Liberal Arts majors, and non-degree seeking students should contact the Advising Center and schedule an appointment to meet with their Focused Area Advisor.
+Current students will be directed to contact their major advisor for continuous advising.
 To set-up an appointment with your major advisor visit the directory page for office hours and location.

 Being prepared for your advising meeting will make best use of your time and be informative as possible.
 We suggest you bring the following materials to each session: